 Kennesaw State is one of three Georgia schools to receive an "A" in What Will They Learn?™ for requiring at least six of the seven core subjects.
 And Kennesaw State accomplishes that goal while charging quite reasonable tuition.

-While over one-third of the colleges and universities in What Will They Learn?TM fail to set a requirement for a college level mathematics course, this liberal arts university ensures that every student has at least some amount of calculus in the general education curriculum.
-In addition, Fairfield earns a high "B" by requiring all students to take English composition, two semesters of literature, two semesters of foreign language at the intermediate level, and two semesters of natural science.
+While over one-third of the colleges and universities in What Will They Learn?™ fail to require a college-level mathematics course, this liberal arts university ensures that every student has some exposure to calculus in the general education curriculum.
+In addition, Fairfield earns a high "B" by requiring all students to take English composition, literature, two semesters of foreign language at the intermediate level, and two semesters of natural science.
 The requirements do not end there: all students also take two semesters of philosophy and two semesters of visual or performing arts.

 Sewanee: The University of the South